Generate Kasami sequence

-You can specify the generator polynomial as a string or
+You can specify the generator polynomial as a character

-as a binary numeric vector that lists the coefficients of the polynomial
+vector or as a binary numeric vector that lists the coefficients

-in descending order of powers.
-The first and last elements must equal
+of the polynomial in descending order of powers.
+The first and last

 Lastly, you can specify the generator polynomial as a vector